Shungite Beehive Video Shorts – Coming Soon!

 What’s Shungite?
 Why use it on beehives?

-NASA has been using frequency generators for decades to protect astronauts while they’re away from the Earth’s natural frequency source.
-Astronauts physical condition deteriorated while in outer space, away from the Schumann Resonance (Earth’s frequency) and while being in the presence of the strong magnetic fields of the space shuttles.
+NASA has been using frequency generators for decades to protect astronauts while they are away from the Earth’s natural frequency source.
+Astronauts’ physical condition deteriorated while in outer space, away from the Schumann Resonance (Earth’s frequency) and while being in the presence of the strong magnetic fields of the space shuttles.
 This problem was solved by introducing the “Schumann Simulator” into all space shuttles, a magnetic pulse generator broadcasting the Earth’s natural frequency.

 This is where Shungite comes in…

-Russian doctors & scientist are having great success treating patients before and after surgery within rooms built from Shungite, for a variety of disorders & ailments.
-These Shungite rooms greatly speed the recovery and rehabilitation time patients experience.
-Russian & Ukrainian research has also shown that fullerene-rich Shungite attenuates numerous forms of negative energy.
-We’re using Shungite in similar ways to enhance the health & overall well being of our bees.
+Russian doctors and scientists have had great success treating patients before and after surgery in rooms built with Shungite.
+These rooms greatly enhance the recovery and rehabilitation time for patients.
+Russian and Ukrainian research has also demonstrated that fullerene-rich Shungite can attenuate various forms of negative energy.
+At Shungite Energy, we are employing Shungite in similar ways to improve the health and overall well-being of bees.

 How Shungite influences toxins, radiation & your telomeres